TRG-BUILD/sumo_course/course2021/part2_intersections/exercise1/README.md

 | Average travel time (s)     | 49.7  | 56.5  | **48.1**  | 48.6  | **48.1**|
 | Average travel speed (m/s)  | 3.7   | 2.6   | 3.6   | **4.2**   | 3.9|

-As you can see the traffic responsive control let the vehicles pass the intersection faster and gave similar travel times even though the waiting times were bigger.
+As you can see the traffic responsive control lets the vehicles pass the intersection faster and gave similar travel times even though the waiting times were bigger.
 Bear in mind that we have not tuned any of the detector parameters to optimize the controller.
 In addition, it seems that the pre-timed solution fits well to the demand we have generated, namely, a steady, dense, uniform flow of vehicles.
 A more non-steady flow would very likely be better tackled by the traffic responsive control or more advanced traffic adaptive controllers.